Does exercise impact Parkinson’s?

 Researchers found that exercising changed neither the amount of dopamine nor the number of neurons in the animals’ brains.
 But in the ones that had exercised, the brain cells were using dopamine more efficiently.
 They found that exercise improves that efficiency by modifying the areas of the brain where dopamine signals are received — the substantia nigra and Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking..

 At the molecular level, at least two things are happening to make dopamine use more efficient.
-Dopamine travels across a space between two adjacent brain cells called a synapse.
+Dopamine travels across a space between two adjacent brain cells called a The space between two nerve cells where cellular communication occurs.
+Messages pass from one neuron to another via neurotransmitters..
 This process is called signaling and it is essential for normal functioning.
 To end the signal, a protein complex called the A protein that modulates how much of the neurotransmitter dopamine is available in the brain.
 It moves dopamine out of the space between nerve cells (synapse), which ends dopamine’s signaling. normally retrieves dopamine from the synapse.

 The first thing found in animals that had exercised was less dopamine transporter, meaning that dopamine stayed in their synapses longer and the signals lasted longer.
 Second, the cells receiving the dopamine signal had more places for the dopamine to bind in animals that exercised, thus could receive a stronger signal.
 This binding site is called the D2 receptor.
 A study was also done of the D2 receptor in a subset of human subjects within one year of diagnosis and not on any medications.
 It used the imaging technique known as positron emission tomography (PET).
 It found when humans exercise as well, they also increase the number of D2 receptors.